Monday, April 23, 2018

 The marriage lasts only three years before Jess becomes ill and dies, and he leaves the marina to Alice.
 At first she had great plans to fix the place up, but she never gets around to it and now she just gets by, only fixing things that must be fixed and barely surviving financially.
 But she has grown attached to the residents of the Stubbins Marina, and is especially friendly with those of D Dock.
 And more than just friendly with Gus Andorian.

-Gus is a retired steelworker, a widow approaching 70, who lives alone on a scow called the Queen Bee.
+Gus is a retired steelworker, a widower approaching 70, who lives alone on a scow called the Queen Bee.
 Alice describes him as “big and thick and solid as a tree.”
 He moved to Florida after his wife died, much to the consternation of his six married daughters, who periodically come to visit him and attempt to convince him to come back and live with them.
 But Gus is having the time of his life, free from the control his wife had over him.
 As Orbie recalls in the first chapter, “she was a little bit of a thing, and she had strong ideas about drinking, swearing, spitting and gambling.
 She kept the lid on Gus.”
 The lid is now off, and Gus and Alice are having a relationship.

 It began one evening when Alice twisted her ankle and Gus, passing by, rescued her and carried her up to her apartment over the marina office.
 After a clumsy attempt at first aid, something magical (and, in 2018, very politically incorrect) happens: